This Smart Showerhead Cuts Water Usage—And It’s $50 Off for Memorial Day Weekend

 I have never been one to relish in long, steamy showers—I get bored too quickly.
-Plus my NYC rental’s showerhead left a lot to be desired in the pressure department, not to mention it always sprayed a little too far to the left, leaving me to huddle against the side wall to get the best angle.
-And yet, I still was curious about how much water I was using, even during my sad, short bathing routine—and obviously I craved something a little less, well, rental.
+Plus my New York City rental’s showerhead left a lot to be desired in the pressure department, not to mention it always sprayed a little too far to the left, leaving me to huddle against the side wall to get the best angle.
+And yet I still was curious about how much water I was using, even during my sad, short bathing routine—and obviously I craved something a little less, well, rental.
 Enter Hai’s bluetooth showerhead.

 The thing that immediately makes the Hai different from the other DTC showerheads out there is all of its techy details.
 The Bluetooth-enabled sprayer connects to an app that tells you how much water you’re using, how long your showers last, and (my favorite detail) when the water is the perfect temp—a scalding 105 for me—so you can know exactly when to hop in.

 If you’re wondering why you’d ever want an app for such a quotidian task, tracking your water usage is a great way to manage your environmental impact.
 For starters, the Hai is available in two water-pressure options: 2.5 gallons per minute and 1.8 gallons per minute, the latter meeting the U.S.’s strictest water standards, which some states require.